covao/TatamiRacer/doc/HowToSetupSoftware.md

 # Setup the WiFi for Raspberry Pi
 Internet connection on Raspberry Pi is required before setup of donkeycar.
-## - Method 1: WiFi setting in the Raspberry Pi Desktop (monitor and keyboard for Raspberry pi are required)
+## - Method 1: WiFi setting in the Raspberry Pi Desktop (Monitor and keyboard for Raspberry pi are required.)
 1. Insert micro SD card into Raspi.
 2. Plug USB power supply of Raspi.
 3. Login Raspberry Pi Desktop
 4. Set Wifi configuration from Raspberry pi Desktop Please see [Wireless connectivity in the Raspberry Pi Desktop](https://bwww.raspberrypi.org/documentation/configuration/wireless/desktop.md)
-## - Method 2: WiFi setting by boot configuration file (Remote access is available without Raspi monitor and keyboard)
+## - Method 2: WiFi setting by boot configuration file (Remote access is available without Raspi monitor and keyboard.)
 1. Create wpa_supplicant.conf in the top of SD card then edit ssid and password by texteditor Please see ["Setting up a Raspberry Pi headless"](https://docs.donkeycar.com/guide/robot_sbc/setup_raspberry_pi/)
 2. Create ssh file (empty file) in the top of SD card to enable SSH.